Skip to main content

 As the autumn season unfolded in 2018, El Nino-fueled rains left the region awash in water, something that isn’t surprising in a delta region known for its world-class waterfowl hunting.

-“Arkansas was so wet, a lot of those beans didn’t get cut,” said Lloyd.
+“Arkansas was so wet, a lot of those beans didn’t get cut,” said Loyd.
 “In fact, the spot I was hunting was a draw of sorts, and it held as much as six inches of water, so the farmer couldn’t get in there to cut them.”

 While that certainly hurt agricultural interests in the region, it actually helped waterfowlers and deer hunters since the waterfowl that flood into the area and the whitetails that cruise the woodlots around local rice and soybean fields were able to find plenty of food.